alakemills/hist3814a-copy/part-one/log.md

 One of the challenges i encountered was getting to know the keyword syntax to use, i have to try each of them and see what it outputs on the screen.

 **Where I went for help:**
-I search google to get more information about the markdown syntax, This link https://www.markdownguide.org/basic-syntax/ really help a lot.
+I search google to get more information about the markdown syntax, This link  [Markdown Basic Syntax](https://www.markdownguide.org/basic-syntax/) really help a lot.

-#### Name of Tutorial

-make your observations here

-**Things that challenged me:**

-**Where I went for help:**